sunholo-data/sunholo-py/docs/docs/howto/flask_app.md

 ## Config

 An example configuration file is shown below.
+Read more about [Configuration](../config.md)

 ```yaml
 kind: vacConfig